azdavis/dotfiles/readme.rst

 - ``update-dotfiles.lock``, because that's how we make sure we don't have two instances of the update script running at once.

-A file named X for which there does not exist an corresponding file named Y will not be affected.
-But be warned that if in the future, a corresponding Y is added in ``dotfiles``, it will replace X.
+A file named Y for which there does not exist an corresponding file named Z will not be affected when X is run.
+But be warned that if in the future, a corresponding Z is added in ``dotfiles``, X will replace Y.

 Despite this, it is possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
 If you commit your changes